What is the SAC?

 Below is an example of such a competition (CFA Institute Research Challenge 2016):

-Applications for Fall 2019 are now closed.
-Check back with us next year!
+Applications for Spring 2021 are not available.
+Check back with us next semester!